Ioneer: Tiehm's buckwheat at Rhyolite Ridge

 Tiehm’s buckwheat (Eriogonum tiehmii) is a low, cushion-forming perennial herb.
 Individual plants can be up to 12 inches in diameter and most plants are less than ten inches high.
 It was first identified at Rhyolite Ridge in 1983 by Arnold (Jerry) Tiehm.
 Located on 10 acres in Esmeralda County Nevada, Tiehm’s buckwheat is classified as a BLM Sensitive Species.

 In October 2019, the Center for Biological Diversity submitted an emergency petition to the U.S. Fish and Wildlife Service (USFWS) to protect Tiehm's buckwheat under the Endangered Species Act.

 In January 2020, the Center for Biological Diversity withdrew a lawsuit and voluntarily dismissed its case against the Bureau of Land Management related to certain notices to conduct exploration ioneer elected to intervene in the case and agreed to a settlement requiring additional measures to avoid impact on Tiehm’s buckwheat.
 In May 2020, ioneer submitted its project plan of operations for its proposed Rhyolite Ridge lithium-boron project in Nevada.
 In July 2020, the U.S. Fish and Wildlife Service announced that two rare plants, including Tiehm’s buckwheat, warranted a year-long review of whether to list them as endangered species.

 On September 8, 2020, University of Nevada, Reno conducted a survey that observed that 25% - 50% of the plants had been damaged.
-The survey observed "apparent gnawing" on the roots of the plants and concluded that the damaged was from small rodents.
+The survey observed "apparent gnawing" on the roots of the plants and concluded that the damage was from small rodents.

 On September 16, 2020, it was reported by the Center for Biological Diversity that about 40% of the population of the rare plants were destroyed.